spacemeshos/testnet-guide/backup.md

 File backup is useful for restoring access to your wallet on another computer, or in case that your wallet data file is corrupted or accidentally deleted.

-> We recommend you will also backup your wallet using the `12-words Backup` method because it enables you to restore your wallet even if you lose your wallet data file or if you forget your password.
+> We recommend you will also back up your wallet using the `12-word Backup` method because it enables you to restore your wallet even if you lose your wallet data file or if you forget your password.

 1. Click the `BACKUP YOUR WALLET` in the wallet screen or click 'BACKUP' in the wallet settings section of the settings screen.